lawrennd/old_talks/_gp/includes/gpy-software.md

 }
 \notes{GPy is a BSD licensed software code base for implementing Gaussian process models in python.
 This allows GPs to be combined with a wide variety of software libraries.

-The software itself is avaialble on [GitHub](https://github.com/SheffieldML/GPy) and the team welcomes contributions.}
+The software itself is available on [GitHub](https://github.com/SheffieldML/GPy) and the team welcomes contributions.}

 \newslide{Features}

 \slides{
 * Probabilistic-style programming (specify the model, not the algorithm).
 * Non-Gaussian likelihoods.